auth0/docs/articles/hosted-pages/login/index.md

 ## Configure Multiple Pages by Using Separate Tenants

 In some cases, you might have multiple apps and want to configure separate login pages for each.
-Since the hosted pages are configured in the [Dashboard](${manage_url}) at the tenant level (every client app you have set up on a single tenant would use the same Hosted Login Page), you would have to create a new tenant for each client that requires a different hosted page.
+Since the hosted pages are configured in the [Dashboard](${manage_url}) at the tenant level (every client app you have set up on a single tenant would use the same login page), you would have to create a new tenant for each client that requires a different hosted page.

 In most cases, it would be preferable to use a single login page, which unifies your brand and the authentication experience for your users across the various areas in which they might encounter it.
 Additionally, using the same pages, and the same tenant, will allow you to share the resources that would otherwise need to be separated across multiple tenants.